 IT-Green has offered a specialist waste management service for nearly a decade.
 Backed by highly experienced personnel posessing extensive qualifications in Waste Management, our ethical service offers courteous and professional staff who understand compliance issues and the need to certify the transfer of wastes.
 With an emphasis upon UK legislation, we offer a service that guarantees:

 As a licensed solution provider, IT-Green offers a service that extends beyond the requirements of the WEEE Directive to encompass the Basel Convention and the need to restrict the international movement of Hazardous Wastes.

 In order to aid businesses, educational establishments and government run institutions meet with existing legislation, IT-Green® offers a professional service for Sheffield that covers the removal and disposal of all IT related computer hardware and issues controlled (duty of care) and Hazardous waste notes at the point of transfer.
 Backed by the following, we offer a highly experienced and reliable service:

-Our solution is designed to accept all forms of Office related e-waste.
+Our solution is designed to accept all forms of Office related e-waste and provides an Upper Tier Waste Carrier service in Sheffield.
 We re-deploy raw materials, extracted from your obsolete IT through UK remanufacturing plants and have developed a system that allows for best recovery practices

 IT-Green is a security conscious solution provider and our asset tracking*/ reporting services are designed to help businesses meet with quality assurance systems.
 We provide: